 Other than the official taxis, Uber also operates and employs close to 30,000 Costa Ricans since launching in 2015.
 It services all areas of the country.

-The cost for an Uber ride also varies but the average price is roughly 3,000 colones (US$4.90) in the San Jose area.
+The cost for an Uber ride also varies but tends to be cheaper than taxis.
+The average price is roughly 3,100 colones (US$5.00) in the San Jose area.

 Having a new car in Costa Rica is expensive.
 A vehicle’s price in the country and the United States can differ by more than US$25,000.

-Gasoline prices to keep your new car running cost close to 2,000 colones (US$3.25) per gallon.
+Gasoline prices to keep your new car running cost close to 3,800 colones (US$6) per gallon.

 The cheaper alternative is to rely on public transportation.